-Before the school year started, I received a notice in the mail that I would have to update my son’s vaccination records before he could enter Grade 2.
-Yes, that adorably chubby baby who took his first trip at a mere 10 weeks (Quebec City, if you’re curious) is now 7-years-old!
-Fortunately, I knew he was up-to-date on his vaccinations, and so it was a matter of phoning the Public Health office and updating their records.
+I received a notice that I would have to update my son’s vaccination records before he could enter Grade 2.
+Yes, that adorably chubby baby who took his first trip at a mere 10 weeks (Quebec City, if you’re curious) was then 7-years-old!
+Fortunately, I knew he was up-to-date on his vaccinations.
+It was a matter of phoning the Public Health office and updating their records.
 Easy peasy.

 Travel Vaccinations for Babies and Children: Routine Vaccinations

 For most vacation destinations in Canada, the U.S., Mexico, the Caribbean, South America, Europe, and Australia, your routine immunizations are enough to protect your child against diseases and illnesses that have been mostly eradicated in North America, but are still very much present in some parts of the world.

 By the age of six, a child should be fully immunized against many diseases that can cause serious illness and even death, including :

 - Haemophilus influenzae type b (Hib)

 - Meningococcal disease

 - Whooping cough (Pertussis)